Integrals of stable envelopes for cotangent bundles to Grassmannians: Setup

-induced by inclusion of the subtorus $\C^{*}_{\hbar}\hookrightarrow\bT$ and $\text{Id}:X\to X$, which is equivariant with respect to the torus inclusion.
+induced by inclusion of the subtorus $\C^{*}_{\hbar}\hookrightarrow\bT$ and $\text{Id}:X_{k,n}\to X_{k,n}$, which is equivariant with respect to the torus inclusion.
 We can then define the integral via equivariant localization over $\C^{*}_{\hbar}$.
 The $\C^{*}_{\hbar}$-fixed locus is $Gr(k,n)$, so

-where $N(-)$ denotes the normal bundle to $(-)$, which in this case is nothing but $X$, viewed as a bundle over $Gr(k,n)$.
+where $N(-)$ denotes the normal bundle to $(-)$, which in this case is nothing but $X_{k,n}$, viewed as a bundle over $Gr(k,n)$.
 This integral is finite because $Gr(k,n)$ is compact, which is the motivation for localizing over $\C^*_\hbar$.
 In fact, this integral must be an integer times some power of $\hbar$.
+First we prove it is an integral power series in $\hbar^{-1}$.